On descending cohomology geometrically: Algebraic representatives over algebraically closed fields

 \subsubsection{Chow rigidity and $L/K$-trace for primary field extensions}

-We will frequently exploit (Chow) rigidity and $L/K$-traces for abelian varieties and primary field extensions.
-See \cite{conradtrace} for a modern treatment; here, we summarize what we need.
+We exploit (Chow) rigidity and $L/K$-traces for abelian varieties and primary field extensions.
+See \cite{conradtrace} for a modern treatment\,; here, we summarize what we need.
 Let $L/K$ be a primary extension of fields, i.e., an extension such that the algebraic closure of $K$ in $L$ is purely inseparable over $K$.
-Recall that $L/K$ is said to be regular if it is primary and separable.
-For example, if $K$ is algebraically closed, then $L/K$ is regular.
+If $L/K$ is primary and separable (e.g., if $K$ is algebraically closed), then $L/K$ is said to be regular.